GET IN TOUCH FOR SUMMER 2026

 • Supporting the care and management of sled dogs (primary focus)

-• Assisting with basic wildlife husbandry, depending on experience
+• Assisting with basic wildlife husbandry, such as cleaning enclosures

 • Helping maintain enclosures and animal areas